-Brother machines have long been highly appreciated by consumers, thanks to reliability, durability, excellent assembly, thoughtful ergonomics.
+Brother machines have long been highly appreciated by consumers, thanks to their reliability, durability, excellent assembly, and thoughtful ergonomics.
 All the latest achievements and improvements were taken into account when developing the Brother coverstitch machine CV 3550, which was released quite recently, in 2017-2018.

-This advanced coverstitch machine allows the seamstress to perform the necessary stitches on all types of fabrics, any thickness and density.
+This advanced coverstitch machine allows the seamstress to perform the necessary stitches on all types of fabrics, any thickness, and density.
 You can make various things, from the finest underwear to warm knitted outerwear.
 Easy, convenient setup, the presence of all types of stitches necessary for the work, both functional and decorative, will not disappoint the discerning buyer.

 - easy to use even for a beginning seamstress